- Use Cases

 With Caspio, you can easily download any information you’ve stored on the platform by scheduling automated data exports or exporting data on demand.

 Yes!
-Link Caspio with over 2,000 cloud-based services like Office 365, Salesforce and Mailchimp using our built-in integration with Zapier.
-It’s also easy to synch data between systems using tasks that automatically transfer data across popular cloud repositories such as Box, Dropbox, OneDrive and Google Drive.
+Link Caspio with over 3,000 cloud-based services like Office 365, Salesforce and Mailchimp using our built-in integration with Zapier.
+It’s also possible to sync data between systems using tasks that automatically transfer data across popular cloud repositories such as Box, Dropbox, OneDrive and Google Drive.